-You arrive via road on the right side of the Lake at the You Are Here square at the Trossachs Pier
+You arrive via the road on the right side of the lake at the You Are Here square at the Trossachs Pier

-As you can see is is close to Loch Lomond at the West end, but there are no roads along the loch.
+As you can see it is close to Loch Lomond at the West end, but there are no roads along the loch.
 You have to take the water bus to Stronachlachar.

-This map of Loch Katrine identifies the different loch Katrine cruise.
+This map of Loch Katrine identifies the different Loch Katrine cruises.

 The red line is the cruise on the Sir Walter Scott boat.
 It is 1h and turns around in the middle.

 You can find the Loch Katrine Café and a visitor center about the National Park (but I forgot to take a picture, sorry)

 As you wait for the boat you can walk along the Loch Katrine pier and discover the displays with historical photos and a lot of information:

 This is the famous Sir Water Scott steamship which take visitors on the main Loch Katrine Cruises:

 The Steamship Sir Walter Scott has been sailing for over 100 years.
 It is 33m (110ft) long and 5.8m (19ft) wide.